Harrison Holgate: Fleetwood Town

 After being with Ashton Town for a month, Holgate returned to Fleetwood Town and was an unused substitute for the club's EFL Trophy match against Bury on 13 November.
 Holgate then made his first-team debut for the club on 25 September 2019 against Liverpool U23 in the EFL Trophy.
 He started and played the first half before being substituted at half-time as Fleetwood Town would advance through penalties.

 The next season, Holgate started in Fleetwood Town's opening EFL Trophy match against Carlisle United.
-He made his full EFL League 1 debut against Hull City on 9 October, playing the full match in a 4-1 victory.
+He made his full EFL League 1 debut against Hull City on 9 October, playing the full match in a 4–1 victory.

 On 18 December 2020, Holgate joined National League side Altrincham on a youth loan.
 On 16 January 2021, Holgate was recalled from the loan by Fleetwood Town.

+On 15 May 2026, Fleetwood announced he would be leaving in the summer when his contract expired.

+Gateshead

+On 4 September 2026, Holgate joined National League club Gateshead on a one-year deal.